juanmaorta/rpico_rgb_keypad_obs/README.md

 You will need to download the [CircuitPython .uf2](https://circuitpython.org/board/raspberry_pi_pico/) file for the Pico, to install it:

+NOTE: this code will not work with the most recent versions of CircuitPython.
+You need CircuitPython 8.

 1. Attach the micro USB cable to the Pico whilst holding down the `BOOTSEL` button
 2. The Pico will mount as a `RPI-RP2` drive on your PC
 3. Copy the downloaded `.uf2` file to the drive